 This Flood Extent represents possible flooding that may occur beyond the boundaries of the hydraulic flood models associated with the Future Climate Defined Flood Event.
 This information is derived at a broader scale and utilises regional scale modelling based on GIS and simple hydraulic calculation.
 This information is provided to indicate that flooding in these locations is possible.

 Where areas have recently been developed and earthworks have modified the extent of flooding they are labelled as Modified Flood Extent areas and are removed from the mapping.
 They will be re-included when new regional terrain information has been acquired.

 As this map reflects the Defined Flood Event as specified by the Sunshine Coast Planning Scheme Flood Overlay Code it also is the Flood Hazard Area for the purposes of the Building Regulations (2006) and QDC MP 3.5 (2013).

-The absence of Flood Extent (This term is not covered in the list of definitions.) does not imply that the area is not subject to flooding; simply that an investigation may not have been undertaken in that area.
+The absence of Flood Extent does not imply that the area is not subject to flooding; simply that an investigation may not have been undertaken in that area.
 This information should only be used as a guide to flooding on the Sunshine Coast.
 Specific local area conditions may exist that have not been represented in the underlying information, due to age or data resolution.